manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 17. Scroll to the top of the **Organization information** pane.
 Note the message indicating the changes have been saved.
 Select the **X** in the upper right hand corner to close the pane.

-18. In the list of organization profie data, select **Release preferences**.
+18. Back on the **Organization profile** tab, in the list of organization profile data, select **Release preferences**.

-19. In the **Release preferences** pane that appears, select the **Targeted release for selected users** option and then select **Save**.<br/>
+19. In the **Release preferences** pane that appears, select the **Targeted release for select users** option and then select **Save**.<br/>

     **Note:** One of the benefits of Microsoft 365 is the ability to have the latest features and updates automatically applied to your environment, which can reduce maintenance costs and overhead for an organization and allow early-adopter users to test new features.
 By setting up your Release preferences, you can control how and when your Microsoft 365 tenant receives these updates. <br/>

-    **Note:** This **Targeted release for selected users** option enables you to create a control group of users who will preview updates so that you can prepare the updates for your entire organization.
+    **Note:** This **Targeted release for select users** option enables you to create a control group of users who will preview updates so that you can prepare the updates for your entire organization.
 The **Targeted release for everyone** option is more commonly used in development environments, where you can get updates early for your entire organization.
 In non-development environments, such as Adatum, targeted release to a select group of users is the more typical preference as it enables an organization to control when it wants to make updates available to everyone once they've been reviewed by the control group.

-20. In the **Release preferences** pane, scroll down and select **Select users**.
+20. In the **Release preferences** pane, below the list of release options, select **Select users**.

 21. In the **Choose users for targeted release** pane that appears, select inside the **Who should receive targeted releases?** field.
-This displays the list of active users.
-In this list, select each of the following users (after selecting the user, you will have to select inside the field again to re-display the list):
+This displays the list of active users (these are the ten Microsoft 365 user accounts created for your tenant by your lab hosting provider).
+In this list, select each of the following users (Note: You have to select each user, one at a time; after selecting a user, you will have to select inside the field again to re-display the list so that you can display the next user):

 	- **Alex Wilber**
 	- **Joni Sherman**